gravity182/homeserver/Installation.md

 - Calibre-web
 - Archivebox

 These services are already configured with support for Auth proxy header.
-You can read more details on each one if you encounter issues.

 ---